Bruno Ernst Buchrucker

-Bruno Ernst Buchrucker (5 January 1878 – 19 February 1966) was a German military officer known for leading the 1923 Küstrin Putsch.
+Bruno Ernst Buchrucker (5 January 1878 in Bad Sobernheim, German Empire – 19 February 1966 in Bad Godesberg near Bonn, West Germany) was a German military officer known for leading the 1923 Küstrin Putsch.

 Military career

 Buchrucker became an officer in the Prussian Army on 20 July 1897 and was assigned to its General Staff in April 1909.
 On 20 March 1911 he was promoted to captain and became head of a company of infantry stationed in Alsace–Lorraine, which had been annexed from France by Germany in 1871 as a result of the Franco-Prussian War.
 In December 1913, he witnessed the Zabern Affair in the course of which officers of the regiment seized civil power, and the military acted with disproportionate severity against the local population for protesting insulting remarks made by a German officer.
 To defuse tension during the conflict, Buchrucker's unit was withdrawn from Saverne (German: Zabern) and temporarily relocated to Bitsch, also in Alsace–Lorraine.
 Buchrucker returned to his regular position in April 1914.

 At the beginning of the First World War, he was assigned as a staff officer to the XIV Reserve Corps which initially operated in Alsace but was soon moved to the Somme.
 During the course of the war, he was employed in various general staff positions, and he was promoted to major on 22 March 1916 "after rigorous combat leadership".
 After the end of the war, Buchrucker led the 1st Battalion of the Freikorps in the Baltic, an anticommunist paramilitary unit that fought in the Baltic states.
 When he returned to Germany, he was accepted into the provisional Reichswehr, the precursor of Germany's official army during the Weimar Republic.